uoo/color-drawer/README.md

 a reference for the capacitive sensing (leaving it bare can confuse the capacitive sensor, causing it to get "stuck" for a second or so, during which you can't control the Neopixels.

+I like to cover the Circuit Playground with some paper or a thin layer of white foam to act as a diffuser for the Neopixels.
+Add a small battery to power it and you're ready to go.